-Team members must be educated on what other parts of the unit are doing and responsible for to ensure their work is supporting other functions.
-Everyone must feel included and the floor should be open for anyone to contribute to discussions at any point.
+You must educate your team members on what other parts of the unit are doing and are responsible for to ensure their work is supporting other functions.
+Make everyone feel included, and the floor should be open for anyone to contribute to discussions at any point.
 Boundaries and territories don’t exist in successful teams.

-Also, conflict must be addressed immediately.
-An exercise one of my clients uses with her partners includes a “conflict circle” held at the beginning of every team meeting so issues can be discussed before they bubble up into crises.
+Also, address any conflict immediately.
+An exercise one of my clients uses with her partners includes a “conflict circle” held at the beginning of every team meeting so the team can discuss issues before they bubble up into crises.

 2. Shared goals.

 All high-performing teams know what they’re working for.
 Goals are outlined and clearly defined ahead of time.
 Questions high-performance teams answer before pursuing a project include–what are the objectives?
 How do they align with the organization’s mission or strategy?
 And, what is the team’s vision?

 One study by Accenture found that high performing teams that are aligned with business strategy will achieve superior results in key business performance drivers.

 One of the reasons why there is such low engagement in the workforce (just 32 percent in American according to Gallup) is because people don’t feel like their jobs or roles have a purpose.
 Defining how one’s part is integral to achieving the shared goals negates this.